-ITHP in effect, you actually contribute 5.00%, and the City contributes 2.00%.
+ITHP in effect, you actually contribute 5.00%, and your employer contributes

 HOW YOU CAN INCREASE YOUR CONTRIBUTIONS TO NYCERS

 You may elect to waive the reduction for ITHP contributions and contribute the full "basic" employee contribution rate.
 While this election would lower your take-home pay while you're working, it would result in a greater Annuity at retirement.